 In its July 3 edition, the Hays Free Press in Kyle spotlighted the Clinical Decision Observation Unit that opened several months ago.
 A portion of the story is below.
-You can see the entire story on the weekly newspaper’s website.

 By Kim Hilsenbeck, Hays Free Press